Skip to Content

 More things to see and do in Dinant

-If you are looking for something else to do in Dinant, you could consider visiting the nearby caves of Dinant – Grotte la Merveilleuse.
+If you are looking for more things to do in Dinant beyond the musts mentioned above, you could consider visiting the nearby caves of Dinant – Grotte la Merveilleuse.

 We ended our day in Dinant at the playground of the Citadel and headed to Durbuy instead.
-Durbuy is said to be the smallest city in the world and is also worth a short visit.
-It looks like it’s close by, but it’s almost 1 hour drive time from Dinant.
+Durbuy claims the title of the smallest city in the world and is also worth a short visit.
+On the map, it looks like it’s close by, but it’s almost 1 hour drive time from Dinant.
 It’s a nice place to go to for dinner too or to stay for a couple of nights when exploring the Belgian Ardennes.

 TIP: If you are in this area, you may also want to visit the beautiful town of Bastogne, mostly known for the Bastogne War Museum.